 Kate works as an independent consultant undertaking investigations and advising organisations on management and service effectiveness and development.
 She led the NHS investigations into Jimmy Savile, and produced a report for the Secretary of State for Health setting out the lessons for today’s health service.
 She was commissioned by the board of Serco Plc to investigate the treatment of residents at Yarl’s Wood Immigration Removal Centre.

 Previously Kate spent 13 years as a practising barrister before moving into the public sector where she held a number of non-executive appointments.
 Kate has been the chair of the South East Coast Strategic Health Authority, vice chair of the South of England Strategic Health Authority and a non-executive director and vice chair of the Financial Ombudsman Service Limited.
 She acted as interim chair of the Independent Advisory Panel on Deaths in Custody.

-Kate is a trustee of the Esmée Fairbairn Foundation and the Royal Horticultural Society and was appointed Commander of the Order of the British Empire (CBE) in the 2015 New Year Honours for services to the National Health Service and to the community in Kent.
+Kate is the lead non-executive director on the Department of Health Board as well as being a trustee of the Esmée Fairbairn Foundation and the Royal Horticultural Society.
+Kate was appointed Commander of the Order of the British Empire (CBE) in the 2015 New Year Honours for services to the National Health Service and to the community in Kent.